 I am interested in participating.
 How can I get more information?

-The Commonwealth Dual Enrollment Program (CDEP) provides opportunities for high school students to take college-level courses free of charge* and simultaneously earn credit toward high school completion as well as their future college degrees through a discretionary state grant program.
+The Commonwealth Dual Enrollment Partnership (CDEP) provides opportunities for high school students to take college-level courses free of charge* and simultaneously earn credit toward high school completion as well as their future college degrees through a discretionary state grant program.

 * Some institutions may charge a nominal admission fee (for example, $25), which may be waived.

 CDEP allows students the opportunity to enter their college careers already having earned college credit.
 This helps with the transition to college, allows student to get a head start on their college degrees, saving them time and money, and provides meaningful and challenging academic experiences.

 If you apply for admission at one of the state’s public colleges or universities, grades received in courses as part of CDEP receive additional weight in your high school GPA.
 The additional weight will be the same as that given for grades earned in Advanced Placement courses for the purpose of calculating the high school GPA.
 See the Department of Higher Education's Admissions Standards Guidebook (.PDF) for more information on calculating the high school GPA.

 Students who participate in CDEP are required to receive high school and college credit for the courses they successfully complete.

 (Back to top)

 To be eligible to participate, students must: